Transformers: The Last Knight: Sequel

 Akiva Goldsman was tasked with developing a multi-part sequel storyline, prequels, and spin-off films.
 Andrew Barrer and Gabriel Ferrari were hired to co-write a film that would explore the origins of Cybertron, with a working title of Transformers One.
 Before the release of The Last Knight, Michael Bay said it would be his last film as director in the franchise but expressed interest in remaining as a producer to continue the series with another director.
 Following the critical and commercial failure of The Last Knight, the series' future was uncertain.
 By August 2017, Akiva Goldsman revealed he was no longer leading the writer's room and had left the franchise.
 Producer Lorenzo Di Bonaventura later said that the follow-up to The Last Knight would not be a sequel.
 In an interview in September 2021, when asked about the possibility of a sequel to The Last Knight, Josh Duhamel had expressed interest in reprising his role as Colonel William Lennox.
 In June 2025, it was announced that Bay was attached to direct a new Transformers film based on an idea he had pitched to the studio, with Jordan VanDina writing the screenplay.

 Bumblebee (2018)

 A prequel to the film series titled Bumblebee, starring Hailee Steinfeld and John Cena, was released on December 21, 2018, to a successful critical and financial reception.

 In December 2018, producer Lorenzo Di Bonaventura announced that there will be further films in the series following the release of Bumblebee, acknowledging that the franchise will make some changes in their tone and style after the success of Bumblebee.

 Transformers: Rise of the Beasts (2023)

 A sequel to Bumblebee titled Transformers: Rise of the Beasts, starring Anthony Ramos and Dominique Fishback, was released on June 9, 2023.

-By January 2020, a follow-up to Bumblebee, and an adaptation of Transformers: Beast Wars was in development, written separately by Joby Harold and James Vanderbilt, respectively.
-The title Transformers: Rise of the Beasts was announced, and it was revealed that the story would include parts of both storylines.
+By January 2020, a follow-up to Bumblebee and an adaptation of Transformers: Beast Wars were in development, written separately by Joby Harold and James Vanderbilt, respectively.
+The title, Transformers: Rise of the Beasts, was announced with plans for it to include parts of both storylines.